SkymouseStudios/skymse-jekyll/_drafts/how-to-love-your-employees.md

 ---
 ### **Let's Talk About Your EX...** (Employee Experience)

-In a world where User Experience, Client Experience and the IMAX Experience are so important, what about the way we treat our employees as business owners?
+In a world where User Experience, Client Experience and the IMAX Experience are so important, what about the way we, as business owners, treat our employees?
 That's right.
 We are talking about Employee Experience.

 Unemployment is insanely low right now.
 Seriously, in September of 2018, unemployment was the lowest it has been since 1969 and Nixon.
 What does that mean for employers?
 People have options.
 The economy is booming, and employees simply do NOT have to take whatever they can find.
 There are skilled labor shortages running rampant, and employees have the upper-hand in this current market.